rows/hiring/FAQs.md

 For now, we don't.
 However, we do have a liberal work-from-home policy.

 ## What is a "liberal work-from-home policy"?

-At Rows, we consider facetime super important, and so we want that people sit together as much as possible.
-At times you may need to stay home for personal reasons, or you may prefer to work from somewhere else.
-We are cool with that, as long as you are still available for planned meetings!
-Note that until the end of 2020 we expect to WFH by default due to the rise of covid-19 cases in order to keep our team safe.
+Throughout 2022 we expect to WFH by default due to the rise of covid-19 cases in order to keep our team safe.
+In general, we recommend that teams be at the office 1 day per week, or more.
+We consider facetime super important, and so we want that people sit together as much as possible.

 ## Do you guys attend conferences and workshops?
 We do.
 Here's a [list of events](https://github.com/dashdash/community) we go to.